Pryyyce/FieldSync-SPA/README.md

 As the app grows, the amount of new files per component will slow drastically as a lot of the pieces can be reused, (like fetchbutton being used to implement downloadbutton).
 I would say this is scalable.

 one thing I would probably change in a larger app for frontEnd is styling.
 A lot of the styling is written directly in classes and used right now because I was playing with it a bit.
 I would probably switch to tailwind or a more hands-off styling library because styling started to get annoying.

+another thing I would absolutely change is the build strategy.
+I figured that createReactApp would work well because it used to be very supported, But instead it became a versioning headache.
+This is less of an issue on something like linux or mac where it's easier to mess with your node version a lot, but in a bigger project I would probably use something really simple like vite or a really flushed out framework like nextJS

 # backend, controller service repository